-Jesus echoes this sentiment in the Great Commission when He says that the goal of discipleship is to teach them to observe all that He commended them, and that he would be with them even to the end of the age (Matt.
+Jesus echoes this ideal in His famous conclusion to the Sermon on the Mount when He exhorts His disciples who hear His words to build the houses of their lives on the rock of obedience rather than on the sand of disregard (Matt 7: 24-27).
+In the Great Commission, He likewise says that the goal is to teach disciples to observe all that He commanded them, and that he would be with them even to the end of the age (Matt.
 28: 20).

-Now it is important to realize that faithful living as the chief goal of our educational endeavors towards which we point our students is not faithful living in general, but rather is calling and vocation specific.
+Now it is important to realize that faithful, obedient living as the chief goal of our educational endeavors towards which we point our students is not faithful living in general, but rather is calling and vocation specific.

 Christian students should not be encouraged to be and do anything and everything they want to be and do, but they should be taught that they can be and do what God has gifted and called them to be and do.

-The various spheres of life are the battlegrounds up for grabs, and it is in these significant domains to which student-believers are called that faithfulness makes such a difference.
+The various spheres of life are the battlegrounds up for grabs, and it is in these significant domains - in the church, family, neighborhood, family, work or as butcher, baker, or candlestick maker - to which student-believers are called that faithfulness makes such a difference.

 Discerning gifts and callings, of course, is a matter of time, experience, guidance, discernment, and prayer.

 But Fredrick Buechner has one of the best words on the topic of figuring out one's pathway in life.
 He writes: "There are all different kinds of voices calling you to all different kinds of work . . . (and) the place God calls you to is the place where your deep gladness and the world's deep hunger meet."